 A product requirements document template, also known as a PRD template, concisely outlines key information about a new product or feature.
-A PRD template is a dynamic tool that acts as a roadmap throughout the product development process, most often established by the product manager and used by designers, stakeholders, and the whole development team.
+A PRD template is a dynamic tool that acts as a roadmap throughout the product development process, most often established by product managers and used by technical teams, designers, and other stakeholders.

 Ready to go?
 Begin customizing your PRD template by:

-A good product documentation template should guide you in outlining the key features, functionalities, and specifications of your product.
+A good product documentation template should guide you in outlining the target audience, key features for different personas, functionalities, and success metrics of your product.

 Back to basics: Think about why your product should be developed and who it's being developed for.

-Since product development processes involve so many moving parts (and people!), it's best to establish the key players that make up your product development team as soon as possible.
+Since product development processes involve so many moving parts (and people!), it’s best to establish the core team as essential members who understand customer and business needs, making up your product development team as soon as possible.
+Your PRD is a living document that serves as foundation for product jams.

 Slite's sharing and collaboration features help you gather, share, and organize data.
 You decide who can view the document and who can make the changes, so your information stays secure.